 Sometimes, tests will find the primary cancer.
 When this happens, the cancer is no longer called CUP.
-It’s named after the primary cancer and treated accordingly.

 Why the primary cancer can’t be found